devporter007/1f-dl/README.md

 # 1f-dl
-A Very simple and barebone program to download stuff from 1fichier on enviroments where only commandline access is available(Like a linux server), made in python for maximum compatiblity.
+A very simple and barebones program to download stuff from 1fichier in enviroments where only commandline access is available(Like a linux server), The script is made in python for maximum compatiblity.

 <H2> Requirements </H2>
 <UL>